 Nia 5 Stages of Self-Healing teacher

-No prior Nia experience needed.
+No prior Nia experience is needed.
 Each class is new!

 Email me at firstname.lastname@example.org and I will send you the Zoom link.

-*Thanks to a generous grant from the Charlottesville Women’s Four Miler, these classes are FREE for people with cancer, cancer survivors, caregivers, and UVA Cancer Center staff.
+*Thanks to many generous donors, these classes are FREE for people with cancer, cancer survivors, caregivers, and UVA Cancer Center staff.